kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

-One of the more interesting things about the N masking assumption (that is: centromeres, telomeres, and highly repetitive regions are masked in the reference FASTA), is that it's entirely true for our standard reference FASTA.
+One of the more interesting things about the N masking assumption (that is: centromeres, telomeres, and highly repetitive regions are masked in the reference FASTA), is that it's not entirely true for our standard reference FASTA.
 GATK's `Homo_sapiens_assembly38.fasta` reference does not N-mask its centromeres or high signal/repetitive regions found in [ENCODE's blacklist](https://github.com/Boyle-Lab/Blacklist/blob/master/lists/hg19-blacklist-README.pdf).